-This development has not been followed by all economists, however: some paradigms kept the conceptual and methodological diversity of the classical economists with regard to the topic of 'competition' and stressed the role of distinct institutional arrangements for economic action.
-This practice shows similarities to related social sciences and humanities, which also did not experience a mathematization of their theory as it has happened in most of economics.
-Correspondingly, explicitly into economic theory formation (Bradley 2010; Dennis 1975).
+This development has not been followed by all economists, however: some paradigms kept the conceptual and methodological diversity of the classical economists with regard to the topic of 'competition' and stressed the role of distinct institutional arrangements for economic action.3 This practice shows similarities to related social sciences and humanities, which also did not experience a mathematization of their theory as it has happened in most of economics.
+Correspondingly, the phenomenon of competition universalism is important, but not universal in economics today.